vito/dredd/README.md

    URL, users to not comment on, and repositories to watch) in that file to taste.
 3. Push the application to your favourite application hosting service.
-4. Rest easy knowing that Judge Dredd is figting your legal battles for you.
+4. Rest easy knowing that Judge Dredd is fighting your legal battles for you.

 ## License